hotosm/tasking-manager/docs/contributing-code.md

 1. Write tests for all new backend features and use a tool (like coveralls.io) to measure test coverage.
 2. Consider writing tests when building new frontend.
 3. Stick to pep8 python style guide for the backend.
-4. Apply JSLint style guide rules for the frontend code.
+4. Apply ESLint and [prettier](https://prettier.io/) style guide rules for the frontend code.
 5. Export translatable strings with `make refresh-translatables` and include them in your commit.

 ## Code collaboration and version control